lukelbd/vim-succinct/README.md

   `\end{itemize}` environment, or running `yswb` in normal mode to surround the word under the cursor with a `\textbf{}` command.
   See `after/plugin/surround.vim` to view the new delimiter key codes.
+* New text object key codes: Custom delimiters integrated with the `vim-textobj-user` plugin for selecting, deleting, yanking, etc. blocks of text with `ca`, `yi`, `da`, etc. Example usage includes selecting a LaTeX `\begin{}` `\end{}` environment with `vaL`, or changing text inside a LaTeX command with `cil`.
+  See `after/plugin/textobjs.vim` to view all the new text objects.
-* New symbol insert key codes: Custom method for inserting text by pressing `g:filetypetools_symbol_prefix` followed by a character.
+* New symbol insert key codes: Custom maps for inserting text by pressing `g:filetypetools_symbol_prefix` followed by a character.
   Example usage includes running `<C-z>a` in a LaTeX document to insert the alpha character `\alpha`.